Aliases for VHL Gene

 VHL (Von Hippel-Lindau Tumor Suppressor) is a Protein Coding gene.
-Diseases associated with VHL include Von Hippel-Lindau Syndrome and Erythrocytosis, Familial, 2, Autosomal Recessive.
-Among its related pathways are HIF1Alpha Pathway and Signaling events mediated by VEGFR1 and VEGFR2.
+Diseases associated with VHL include Von Hippel-Lindau Syndrome and Erythrocytosis, Familial, 2.
+Among its related pathways are HIF1Alpha Pathway and Class I MHC mediated antigen processing and presentation.
 Gene Ontology (GO) annotations related to this gene include enzyme binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is VHLL.

 UniProtKB/Swiss-Prot Summary for VHL Gene